-Envirogen offers both pre-engineered small to mid-size MBR systems as well as bespoke systems where our experts will specify the reactor size and pair with the ideal membrane system for peak performance in your application.
+Envirogen offers both pre-engineered small to mid-size Membrane Bioreactor MBR systems as well as customized systems where our experts will specify the bioreactor size and pair with the ideal membrane system for peak performance in your application.
 System effluent can be recovered and reused or discharged.

 Membrane System Specifications

 Low Flow/High Strength – 8 mm Tubular Membranes

 - Flow range from 9000 to 27,000 Gallons per Day (6 to 19 GPM)

 - Single bank systems with 2 to 6 modules per bank